cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/sustainability.md

 Our commitment to long-term sustainability is at the heart of everything we do.
 By focusing on these key pillars, we can ensure Cosmicrafts thrives for years to come:

 1. **Healthy Treasury**: Sustainable spending ensures the DAO can continue funding new games, partnerships, and community initiatives.
-2. **Incentivized Long-Term Staking**: Staking mechanics reward commitment, stabilizing Spiral’s value and encouraging active participation.
+2. **Incentivized Long-Term Staking**: Staking mechanics reward commitment, stabilizing Spiral's value and encouraging active participation.
 3. **Strategic Adaptability**: The DAO can pivot based on market conditions and community needs, ensuring relevance in a rapidly changing ecosystem.

 ---